AvailLang/Avail/README.md

 development:

 1) Set the AVAIL_HOME environment variable to $INSTALL.
-The Avail workbench, "avail-dev", uses this information to locate Avail, and will not run correctly without AVAIL_HOME being set.
+The Avail workbench, "avail-dev" on Unix and "avail-dev.bat" on vanilla Windows, uses this information to locate Avail, and will not run correctly without AVAIL_HOME being set.

 2) Update your path to include $INSTALL/bin.
 This is where "avail-dev" is located.
 This enables your shell to find the command without the user needing to prefix its exact path or change the working directory.

-3) Set the AVAIL_ROOTS environment variable to a valid module roots path so that Avail can find its modules.
+3) Set the AVAIL_ROOTS environment variable to a valid module roots path so that Avail can find its modules, or …

+4) … alternatively, you may start the Avail workbench without specifying AVAIL_HOME and use the "Preferences…" menu item to enter the module roots path, one module root at a time.
+Upon exiting the Avail workbench, this information is persisted for future sessions.

 A "module roots path" is a specification of locations that contain Avail code, in either binary or source form.
 A module roots path comprises several